idodogroup/developement/README.md

 >
 > Depends on the team.
 Some smaller teams meet through Slack to call.
 But mostly we use [Standup Alice](https://standupalice.com/) a Slack bot.

+Important part of our work are code reviews as we think it is a good practice for newcomers and developers overall.
+Also it helps us as a team to keep quality code.

+###### ⚙️ Tech stack
 We are keen on keeping our stack up-to-date.
 Back-end stack is based mainly on generally known Microsoft technologies as we are a Microsoft Gold Partner.
 We use .NET 6 framework, our applications run in Azure (Azure Cosmos DB, Storage, SQL, Web Apps, Queue & Functions, Automation, Application Insights, LogicApps, ...), we use Entity Framework and SignalR.

 On Front-End we use Angular 13 for web application written in TypeScript and Ionic Framework for mobile application.
 We keep all our apps in one monorepo (Nrwl Nx) to share code.
+For mobile development we also use Capacitor that allows us to use native functions of the phone, connection to the card terminal, location of the courier, etc.

+We are also working on our own new design system, so we keep visual style unified, clean and that it can be shared through all our apps.
+In the past we used 3rd party components, but it wasn’t the best way to go as we have more and more applications are updated.
+Also, we have a Coder In our design team who oversees the CSS architecture.

 ### 🤝 Our team & Open vacancies